In vitro fertilization

 After the embryo transfer, you can get back to your usual daily routine.
 Your ovaries may still be enlarged, so vigorous activities or sex might cause discomfort.
 Ask your care team how long you should stay away from these.

 Typical side effects include:

-- Breast tenderness due to high estrogen levels
+- Breast tenderness due to high estrogen levels.

-- Mild bloating
+- Mild bloating.

-- Mild cramping
+- Mild cramping.

 The chances of giving birth to a healthy baby after using IVF depend on various factors, including:

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.